 Lymphoedema occurs when the lymphatic system (which is responsible for clearing fluid from tissues) does not function properly.
 It is often a complication following breast and other forms of cancer treatment.
-It can result in long-term swelling of one or more parts of the body which can be extremely debilitating and painful if not addressed early.
+It can result in axillary web syndrome and long-term swelling of one or more parts of the body which can be extremely debilitating and painful if not addressed early.

 Evidence suggests early diagnosis of lymphoedema, before it becomes clinically obvious, may reduce the risk by half.
 InBalance is able to offer the latest tool in diagnostic technology the L-Dex Bio-impedence which can measure fluid levels.
 Checking this before surgery can give us a baseline to aid with early detection.

 1. Education- There is plenty to learn about managing Lymphoedema such as the importance and type of exercise you should do, early detection and management of swelling and skin/wound care.